matloff/fasteR/README.md

 Later, you'll write your own R packages.
 We won't cover that here, but there are many good tutorials for this on the Web.

+## <a name="advanced"> </a> A Pause, Before Going on to Advanced Topics

+At this point, you have a pretty good grounding in R.  You are capable of doing lots of things in R.  It may be all you need, but even if not, you know enough to ask a question online if you get stuck on something.

+The remaining topics are more advanced, and lessons will be somewhat longer and more detailed that the previous ones.
+But you are still strongly encouraged to go through them, as they will not only cover new topics but also give you deeper insight into the earlier material.

 ## <a name="gg2first"> </a> The ggplot2 Graphics Package

 Now, on to **ggplot2**.